Determinations of angular stiffness in rotational optical tweezers

 The equation of motion follows the Einstein-Ornstein-Uhlenbeck theory of rotational Brownian motion, written as the Langevin equation \citep{Bennett2013},

-where $I=(2/5)ma^2$ is the inertia of the probe (mass $m$, radius $a$), $\gamma_0\add{=8\pi\eta a^3}$ is the Stokes \add{rotational} drag coefficient for a sphere \del{rotating}in a viscous medium, $k_B$ is Boltzmann's constant, $T$ is the temperature, and $\xi(t)$ is a Gaussian white-noise term with with $\langle\xi(t)\rangle=0$, $\langle\xi(t)^2\rangle=1$, and $\langle\xi(t)\xi(t')\rangle=\delta(t-t')$.
+where $I=(2/5)ma^2$ is the inertia of the probe (mass $m$, radius $a$), $\gamma_0\add{=8\pi\eta a^3}$ is the Stokes rotational drag coefficient for a sphere rotating in a viscous medium, $k_B$ is Boltzmann's constant, $T$ is the temperature, and $\xi(t)$ is a Gaussian white-noise term with with $\langle\xi(t)\rangle=0$, $\langle\xi(t)^2\rangle=1$, and $\langle\xi(t)\xi(t')\rangle=\delta(t-t')$.

 The right hand side of Eq.~\ref{eqn:motion_time} represents the rotational Brownian motion that drives angular fluctuations about equilibrium.
-The rate at which the angular trajectory returns to the equilibrium is set by the characteristic trap time, $\tau_\mathrm{opt}=\gamma_0/\chi$, which is the ratio of the drag coefficient to the angular trap stiffness.
-Hence, the calibration techniques often analyse the temporal or frequency correlations of the angular trajectory to determine $\tau_\mathrm{opt}$ as an intermediate step before obtaining $\chi$.
+Hence, calibration techniques typically require analysing the temporal or spatial correlations within the angular trajectory.
+The rate at which the angular displacements return to the equilibrium is given by the characteristic trap time, $\tau_\mathrm{opt}=\gamma_0/\chi$, which is the ratio of the drag coefficient to the trap stiffness.

-Typically, the inertia dissipation occurs significantly faster than the experimental measurement rate (on the order of \SI{e-6}{\second}), such that $I\ddot{\phi}(t)\simeq0$.
-The angular trajectory can be approximated as
+The inertia dissipation occurs significantly faster than most experimental measurement rates (on the order of \SI{e-6}{\second}), such that $I\ddot{\phi}(t)\simeq0$.
+Here, the angular trajectory becomes

 where $D=k_BT/\gamma_0$ is the rotational diffusion constant.
 The formal solution of this Langevin equation, in the domain $[0,t]$, is given by